This document can be viewed properly only in modern browsers with good support for CSS2 and the full HTML character set.

 While most graphical browsers provide good support for most SGML entities on the screen, many fail to print them properly.

 In most cases, display is better than printing.
 Mozilla doesn’t print all these characters correctly, at least on Linux.
-Lynx and links should have no problem, but they tranliterate Greek SGML characters to Latin!
+Lynx and links should have no problem, but they transliterate Greek SGML characters to Latin!
 It’s an easy fix, and their maintainers have been contacted.

-This is particularly pronounced in Linux/unix, where there has never been a unified printing interface.
+This is particularly pronounced in Linux/Unix, where there has never been a unified printing interface.
 Firefox for Linux fails to print most SGML symbol characters, while Opera 9 is only missing a dozen or so.